Home Newsletter Locations Diary

 In 1919 the fan tail was severely damaged in a gale, most of the blades being lost.
 The damage was serious and with the economic situation of mills at that time, the mill closed down and became over the following years almost derelict.
 The mill was struck by lightning in 1961 and a photograph taken in 1967 shows only the remnants of the sails and a stub where the fantail and its staging had been.
 A preservation order (Number 1 by Derbyshire County Council under the 1962 Town and Country Planning Act) was placed upon the mill by Derbyshire County Council who bought the mill for £350 and the mill was then listed "Grade II*" on the 27th May 1966.

-Some of the parts to restore it came out of Hewitts mill in Lincolnshire
+Some of the parts to restore it came out of Hewitts Mill in Lincolnshire.

 Further information Grid